gsbirch/gsbirch.github.io/aboutme.md

 ---

 Hello!
 My name is Gage Birchmeier, and I go by they/them/theirs pronouns.
-I currently study Computer Science at the University of Michigan, expecting to graduate in December 2023.
-I am also a member of the Michigan Marching Band!
+I currently study Computer Science at the University of Kentucky.
+I completed my Bachelor's Degree from the University of Michigan in December 2023.
 Outside of school, I enjoy playing tabletop games and programming video games.

 ### Education

-I am currently in my 4th year of undergraduate studies at the University of Michigan College of Engineering in Ann Arbor.
-I am expected to graduate in December 2023 with a major in Computer Science and a minor in Mathematics.
-Listed below is some of the skills I have obtained through my class work:
+I am currently in my 2nd year of graduate studies at the University of Kentucky Graduate School in Lexington.
+I graduated in December 2023 from the University of Michigan with a major in Computer Science and a minor in Mathematics.
+Listed below is some of the skills I have obtained through my class work at both universities:

 <div style="display: flex;">
   <div style="flex: 1;">
     Computer Science Skills:
     <ul>
-      <li>Data Structures and Algorithms</li>
-      <li>Architecture</li>
-      <li>Theory</li>
+      <li>Artificial Intelligence</li>
+      <li>Narrative Intelligence</li>
       <li>Full Stack Web Development</li>
-      <li>Advanced Object-Oriented and Functional Programming</li>
+      <li>Cloud Development</li>
       <li>Advanced Algorithm Design</li>
-      <li>Artificial Intelligence</li>
+      <li>Data Structures & Algorithms</li>
+      <li>Advanced Object-Oriented & Functional Programming</li>
     </ul>
   </div>
   <div style="flex: 1;">